MartinSchmidt/eo-auth/doc/contrib/pycharm/README.md

 ---
 # Setup Configuration in PyCharm

-First Mark directory src and test as root by right-clicking on the folder and select "Mark directory as"
+Mark directory "src" and "test" as root for the source and test folder by right-clicking on the folder and select "Mark directory as"

-To run the API in PyCharm the " "Run/Debug Configuration" must be set as the images:
+To run the API and the tests in PyCharm.
+The " "Run/Debug Configuration" must be set as the following :

 #### auth API
 In Run/Debug Configuration

 -> add new configuration and select Python

--> change "Script path" to Module name and set "auth_api" as the name
+-> change "Script path" to "Module name" and set "auth_api" as the name

 -> make sure that the "Python interpreter" is the Python 3.8(eo-auth-<pipenv>)

--> set "Working directory" to the "<path>\eo-auth\src" folder
+-> set the "Working directory" to the "<folderpath>\eo-auth\src" folder

 #### Pytest